bondarenkod/xf-ios-renderer-issue/README.md

 There is a chance that there is a problem in my environment or setup.

 ### Description
-- `AwesomeControl`, `AwesomeControl.Droid`, `AwesomeControl.iOS` are library projects that contains `AwesomeEntry` control with renderers for both platforms
+- `AwesomeControl`, `AwesomeControl.Droid`, `AwesomeControl.iOS` are library projects that contains `AwesomeEntry` control with renderers for both platforms.
 - `ios_renderer`, `ios_renderer.Android`, `ios_renderer.iOS` are xamarin application projects that contains `SunnyEntry` control with renderers for both platforms, and the page `AboutPage` to display `SunnyEntry` and `AwesomeEntry`.

 ### Expected Behavior
-- Both Entry controls for both platforms should be of 'HotPink' color.
+- Both Entries for both platforms should be of 'HotPink' color (see the screenshot from Android).
-- Debug is also not working in `AwesomeControl.iOS\AwesomeEntryRenderer.cs`, neither `.ctor` or `OnElementChanged` are called.
+- Debug is also not working for`AwesomeControl.iOS\AwesomeEntryRenderer.cs`, neither `.ctor` or `OnElementChanged` are called.

 ### Actual Behavior
-- iOS renderer for `AwesomeEntry` from `AwesomeControl.iOS` is referenced by the `ios_renderer.iOS` project not working.
+- iOS renderer for `AwesomeEntry` from the `AwesomeControl.iOS` project is referenced by the `ios_renderer.iOS` project not working.

 ### Basic Information
 - Microsoft Visual Studio Enterprise 2022